Recipe by Cathy

 "This cake and its icing are made from scratch.
-I cook for a living and the people that I have tried this on love it!" — Cathy
+I cook for a living and the people who I have tried this on love it!"

 Watch video tips and tricks

 unsweetened cocoa powder

 This is a great cake.
 It is similar to the old chocolate macaroon Bundt mix, but it's better.
 I have gotten rave reviews when I've made this.
 It's now my husband's favorite cake!